 At times, City have not had both Aguero & Gabriel Jesus available, forcing Guardiola to think outside the box and play one of Sterling, De Bruyne & Torres in the false 9 role.
 That’s why the links to Erling Haaland have been so rampant in recent weeks but for City, Harry Kane would be a much more attainable and feasible target.
 From the player’s point of view, the opportunity to work with the best manager on the planet would only take his game to the next level.

 Ok, this may sound crazy but it’s actually not.
-Harry Kane wants UCL football and as of writing, Arsenal are more likely to provide him with that than Tottenham.
+Arsenal is in the list of probable destinations for Harry Kane as the Englishman wants UCL football and as of writing, Gunners are more likely to provide him with that than Tottenham.
 All Arsenal have to do is win the Europa League, a competition that only has one other threat in Manchester United, a team that hasn’t beaten Arsenal in their past 5 meetings.

 After having to experience the terrors of the park the bus connoisseur, Kane can move 5 miles up the road and play for a disciple of Guardiola and Arsène Wenger.
 Lest we forget, Harry Kane grew up as an Arsenal fan and was unfortunately released from the Hale End academy in 2002 for being a ‘bit chubby’ according to Liam Brady.
 That broke the youngster’s heart but now things can come full circle allowing the best striker in the league to play for his boyhood club.

-If I had to put my neck on the line, I’d predict that Harry Kane will be a Manchester United player by the 14th of August.
+If I had to put my neck on the line, I’d predict that Manchester United outranks other possible destinations for Harry Kane.
 I base this on the suspicion that Manchester City will be focusing a lot of their funds into generating a bumper contract offer for the wantaway Lionel Messi.
 While Arsenal will be trying to stretch their resources as far as they can go to address several weak spots in the squad.
 On top of that, Daniel Levy will drive a hard bargain over a player he doesn’t necessarily need to sell and only Ed Woodward would be crazy enough to succumb to his demands.